 Winter weather is here!
-During cold temperatures extra precautions may be necessary when storing, transporting and applying some products.
+During cold temperatures extra precautions may be necessary when storing, transporting and applying some epoxy coatings and our other products.
 The following is a review of the most common cold weather concerns.

 CURE TIME CONSIDERATIONS: